 A registered charity that provides confidential emotional support to anyone who is having a difficult time, is suicidal or despairing.
 Call 116 123 if you need to speak to a Samaritan – open 24 hours a day, calls are charged at local rates.
 You can get in touch about anything that’s troubling you, no matter how large or small the issue feels, or if you are worried about someone else.
 You can also email email@example.com or talk face-to-face at a local branch – see the website: www.samaritans.org/

 Find honest information and receive friendly, confidential advice about drugs issues at www.talktofrank.com/.
 Ring Frank on 0300 123 6600 or text 82111 or use the live online chat.
 Frank also provides a list of local services that offer counselling and treatment.

 Help for younger mums

-Is a national charity working to promote the mental health and emotional well-being of young people.
+Is a national charity working to promote the emotional well-being of young people.
 If you are concerned about the mental health of a child or young person call the Parent helpline on 0808 802 5544.
 Leaflets and booklets from YoungMinds can help young people, parents and professionals to understand when a young person feels troubled and where to find help.
 Visit www.youngminds.org.uk